Sky-Watcher Esprit 100 Review

 The focuser includes a secondary linear rail, which adds to its rigidity.
 It includes micro-focusing abilities, which can be very handy when shooting with strong narrowband filters as there is no image shift to worry about.

-The image of the California Nebula below is a great example of the wide field of view the Esprit 100 provides.
-NGC 1499 is a massive target (2.5 degrees long), that can be tough to capture in a single image.
+The image of the Elephant’s Trunk Nebula below is a great example of the wide field of view the Esprit 100 provides.
+IC 1396 is a massive target, that can be tough to capture in a single image.

-With the 550mm focal length of the Esprit 100, it nearly fits into the image frame using a 10MP 4/3″ camera sensor.
-A full frame 35mm image sensor will capture the entire target with room to spare.
+With the 550mm focal length of the Esprit 100, a large portion of this nebula fits into the image frame using a 10MP 4/3″ camera sensor.
+A full-frame 35mm image sensor would capture even more of this interesting area.

-I’ve tested the Sky-Watcher Esprit 100 ED in terms of astrophotography performance with both a full-frame DSLR camera (Canon EOS 5D Mark II), and a cooled CMOS camera (ZWO ASI294MC Pro).
+I’ve tested the Sky-Watcher Esprit 100 ED in terms of astrophotography performance with both a full-frame DSLR camera (Canon EOS 5D Mark II) and a cooled CMOS camera (ZWO ASI294MC Pro).
+Some of the best astrophotography images I’ve ever taken were captured using this telescope.

-If your interests lie in deep sky imaging, particularly in wide-field targets such as emission nebulae and large galaxies like Andromeda – the Esprit 100 is for you.
+If your interests lie in deep-sky imaging, particularly in wide-field targets such as emission nebulae and large galaxies like Andromeda, I think you will be more than satisfied with the Sky-Watcher Esprit 100.

 The convenience, portability, and premium features such as the 3″ focuser result in an enjoyable user experience that’s tough to match in this category.

-The Sky-Watcher Esprit 100 mm ED APO Available at High Point Scientific
+The Sky-Watcher Esprit 100 mm ED APO Available at OPT.